Kpconway519/Project1/README.md

 plug in departure time
 plug in arrival time

-need to go to google maps so we can get a route.
+the addresses need to go to google maps so we can get a route.
+    How do we get the route from Google Maps?
+    Do we need to look at a different map API?

 once we have the route, compare the route with eventbrite api for the next 7 days to display the first 7 days for the user.